Disable external SSH root login

 PermitRootLogin no

-The next step is to reload SSH daemon:
+The next step is to reload the SSH daemon:

 systemctl reload sshd